Self-Supervised Learning with a Multi-Task Latent Space Objective: Related Work

-\paragraph{Multi-Task SSL.} Combining multiple pretext tasks has long been known to improve representation quality.
-Early work by Doersch \& Zisserman~\citep{doersch2017multitaskssl} showed that combining heterogeneous pretext signals in a single backbone is beneficial, even with a simple multi-head setup, and similar findings were reported for 3D point clouds, where multiple self-supervised objectives (clustering, reconstruction, self-labeling) were jointly optimized on a shared encoder~\citep{hassani2019unsupervised}.
-Beyond images and point clouds, multi-task self-supervision has also been explored for skeleton-based action recognition, where several complementary pretext tasks share a common trunk but use dedicated task-specific heads~\citep{lin2020ms2l}.
-With the emergence of transformer-based masked modeling, multi-tasking became tightly coupled with multi-modality: Multimodal MAE variants~\citep{geng2022multimodal,bachmann2022multimae} demonstrated that a unified ViT encoder can reconstruct several targets (RGB, depth, segmentation, language) from masked inputs, and RGB-D-centric methods such as CoMAE~\citep{yang2023comae} or the progressive contrastive-MAE-denoising scheme of~\citep{jamal2025multi} further showed that sequencing contrastive alignment and masked reconstruction can boost transfer on small RGB-D datasets.
-However, most of these approaches are tailored to generative or reconstruction-style SSL, or rely on modality- or task-specific decoding.
-In contrast, we remain entirely in latent space and show that multi-tasking arises naturally once different spatial views must be aligned.
+\paragraph{Multi-Task SSL.} Combining multiple pretext tasks has long been shown to improve representation learning.
+Early work~\cite{doersch2017multitaskssl} demonstrated the benefits of multi-task pretext learning with a shared backbone, and similar results were reported for 3D point clouds~\cite{hassani2019unsupervised}.
+Multi-task SSL has also been explored in skeleton-based action recognition with shared encoders and task-specific heads~\cite{lin2020ms2l}.
+With transformer-based masked modeling, multi-task learning became closely tied to multi-modality, with methods reconstructing multiple modalities within a unified architecture~\cite{geng2022multimodal,bachmann2022multimae,yang2023comae,jamal2025multi}.
+However, these methods are largely reconstruction- or modality-driven and often rely on task-specific decoders.
+In contrast, we operate purely in latent space and show that multi-task behavior emerges from enforcing alignment across diverse spatial view types.

-Closer to our setting, adaptive multi-head contrastive learning~\citep{wang2024adaptive} and multi-target BYOL~\citep{singhbranching} introduced architectural branching to accommodate heterogeneous views.
-However, they neither introduce additional predictors nor address the instability of predictor-based Siamese SSL under multi-crop.
-Our approach instead assigns a dedicated predictor to each view type while keeping the backbone, projector, and alignment loss shared, enabling stable multi-crop training and effective integration of multiple spatial tasks.
+Closer to our setting, adaptive multi-head contrastive learning~\cite{wang2024adaptive} and multi-target BYOL~\cite{singhbranching} introduce architectural branching for heterogeneous views but do not address predictor design or multi-crop instability.
+Our approach instead assigns a dedicated predictor per view type while sharing the encoder and loss, enabling stable multi-crop training and effective multi-view integration.